SymphonyQL/SymphonyQL/docs/schema-java.md

 The enumeration used in **Input Object Type** must be annotated with `@ArgExtractor`.

-It is equivalent to the GraphQL Enum Type:
+The snippet above will produce the following GraphQL type:
 ```graphql
 enum Origin {
   EARTH